neondatabase/schema-diff-action/README.md

 Using the action requires adding a Neon API key to your GitHub Secrets.
 There are two ways you can perform this setup:

-- **Using the Neon GitHub Integration** — this integration connects your Neon project to your GitHub repository, creates an API key, and sets the API key in your GitHub repository for you.
-See
-  [Neon GitHub Integration](/docs/guides/neon-github-integration) for instructions.
+- **Using the Neon GitHub Integration** (recommended) — this integration connects your Neon project to your GitHub repository, creates an API key, and sets the API key in your GitHub repository for you.
+See [Neon GitHub Integration](/docs/guides/neon-github-integration) for instructions.
 - **Manual setup** — this method requires obtaining a Neon API key and configuring it manually in your GitHub repository.
-  1. Obtain an Neon API key.
+  1. Obtain a Neon API key.
 See
      [Create an API key](https://neon.tech/docs/manage/api-keys#create-an-api-key)
      for instructions.
   2. In your GitHub repository, go to **Project settings** and locate